mtmanning93/Reach_reports/README.md

 ### Logout
 ----------

 Users need to logout in order t protect their accounts.
 They can do this from inside the navbar by clicking their username, then the 'logout' link in the dropdown menu.
-Of course users must first confirm their choice in the 'Logout' confirmation page.
+Of course, users must first confirm their choice on the 'Logout' confirmation page.
 If confirmed they are redirected to the 'home' page.

 <details>
 <summary>Logout Screenshot</summary>